Bridgwater Shooting Club Constitution

 SafetyIt shall be the responsibility of every shooter or other participant to conduct themselves in a safe and proper manner at all times when using either of the premises.
 Every person on the premises shall take special care when using any property or equipment belonging to the Club to prevent damage of said property or equipment and to ensure the safety of other site users.
 Any serious misuse or negligence may result in expulsion from the Club, or financial consequences, at the discretion of the Club Committee.

-Removal from the Roll of MembersThe Committee may remove from the Roll, any member whose conduct at the Club shooting grounds, or upon any premises occupied by the Club or elsewhere, is considered unsafe, unseemly, objectionable, or calculated to bring the Club into disrepute.
+Removal from the Roll of MembersThe Committee may remove from the Roll, any member whose conduct at the Club shooting ground or upon any premises occupied by the Club or elsewhere, is considered unsafe, unseemly, objectionable, or calculated to bring the Club into disrepute.
+Further, any member, who by their actions, cause the Club to suffer financial loss such as, but not limited to, loss or damage to traps or equipment, loss or damage to Club trophies, or damage to other Club property needed to carry out the normal operation of Club activities, may lose their membership entitlement.
 Such member shall have no claim against or on the Club for any subscription or monies paid.

 Amended November 2014